fritzone/obfy/README.md

 The functionality is very similar to the well known `switch`-`case` construct, the main differences are:

-1. It is possible to use non-numeric, non-constant values (variables and strings) for the `WHEN` due to the fact that all of the `CASE` statement is wrapped up in a templated, lambdaized construct.
-Be careful with this when using the debugging mode of the library.
+1. It is possible to use non-numeric, non-constant values (variables and strings) for the `WHEN` due to the fact that all of the `CASE` statement is wrapped up in a templated, lambdaized well hidden from the outside world, construct.
+Be careful with this extra feature when using the debugging mode of the library because the `CASE` macro expands to the standard `case` keyword.
 2. It is possible to have multiple conditions for a `WHEN` label joined together with `OR`.

 The fall through behaviour of the `switch` construct which is familiar to c++ programmers was kept, so there is a need to put in a `BREAK` statement if you wish for the operation to stop after entering a branch.